 Do you remember buying those little chewing gum sweets called Love Is… ?
 When I was a kid I bought them often.
 I would race home filled with expectant delight and open them up in the privacy of my boudoir, I wasn’t interested in the gum at all, I just wanted to see what it said, I wanted to find out what Love was.
-Love seemed like this wonderful magical place and I wanted to understand it.
-When I grew up I realized the fanfare was mostly in my mind.
-As you get older your hopes and fantasies of ‘what love is’ scale to something else, they scale to something real.
+Love was a mysterious magical place that I wanted to understand.

 “Love isn’t something natural.
 Rather it requires discipline, concentration patience, faith and the overcoming of narcissism.
 It isn’t a feeling it is a practise”- E. Fromme